IgorGlushkov/Arenda_info/README.md

 This is a QGIS 2.0 plugin.

-It takes the coordinates of the mouse click, and using webservice of [Roslesinforg](http://geoportal.roslesinforg.ru:8080/arend_popup.php) and opens in browser at this location.
+It takes the coordinates of the mouse click, and using webservice of [Roslesinforg](http://geoportal.roslesinforg.ru:8080) and open page in browser with responce.

 Tested on Windows 7